7 Criteria for a Credible Coal Phase-Out Plan

 4. Facility-by-Facility Closure Plan

-Companies need to provide facility-by-facility closure plans.
+Companies need to publish a reliable facility-by-facility closure plan.

 Read more